blackbeltscripting/sync/README.md

 ## Help

 I am a busy person who is always in need of efficient code to manage my businesses.
-If you are out there and are willing to help me develop this code who can also envision this project (more details of the project's vision will be created in the wiki soon), feel free to contact me.
+If you are out there and are willing to help me develop this code who can also envision this (or any other) project, feel free to contact me.